History of Valencia: Christian Reconquest

 On 9 October, King James, followed by his retinue and army, took possession of the city.
 The principal mosque was purified and the Mass was celebrated.
 James incorporated city and territory into the newly formed Kingdom of Valencia (continuum of the previous state), one of the kingdoms forming the Crown of Aragon, and permitted all people that lived in the city, Jews, Muslims and Christians, to stay there and live as citizens of the kingdom.

-According to historical data on the capitulation of the city, the kingdom of Valencia had a population of 120,000 Muslims, 65,000 Christians and 2,000 Jews, who by the terms of the capitulation and its covenants were mostly allowed to remain on their land.
-According to the Arab historian Hussein Mones of the University of Cairo, these were the words King Zayyan spoke to James I when he surrendered the keys to the city:

 The city went through serious troubles in the mid-14th century.
 On the one hand was the decimation of the population by the Black Death of 1348 and subsequent years of epidemics — and on the other, the series of wars and riots that followed.
 Among these were the War of the Union, a citizen revolt against the excesses of the monarchy, led by Valencia as the capital of the kingdom—and the war with Castile, which forced the hurried raising of a new wall to resist Castilian attacks in 1363 and 1364.
 In these years the coexistence of the three communities that occupied the city—Christian, Jewish and Muslim — was quite contentious.
 The Jews who occupied the area around the waterfront had progressed economically and socially, and their quarter gradually expanded its boundaries at the expense of neighbouring parishes.
 Meanwhile, Muslims who remained in the city after the conquest were entrenched in a Moorish neighbourhood next to the present-day market Mosen Sorel.

-In 1391 an uncontrolled mob attacked the Jewish quarter, causing its virtual disappearance and leading to the forced conversion of its surviving members to Christianity.
+In July 1391, Valencia was swept into a wave of anti-Jewish violence that had begun earlier that year in Seville and spread throughout Castile and into the Crown of Aragon.
+On July 9, a mob incited by religious fervor and external agitation attacked the city's Jewish quarter.
+The violence was reportedly triggered by a procession of youths shouting that “the Archdeacon of Castile is coming with his cross and that all the Jews should be baptized or die."
+Though the Archdeacon himself was not present, the attack mirrored the patterns of forced conversions and mass killings seen elsewhere in Iberia.
+The assault led to the virtual disappearance of Valencia's Jewish community, as many were murdered and the survivors forced to convert to Christianity.
 The Muslim quarter was attacked during a similar tumult among the populace in 1456, but the consequences were minor.
+The persecutions and expulsions prompted Jews from Valencia to seek new homes beyond Spain, settling in locations such as Vlorë and Salonica.